Twenty-eighth Amendment of the Constitution Bill 2008: Events

 The government parties of Fianna Fáil and the Progressive Democrats were in favour of the treaty, but the other government party, the Green Party, was divided on the issue.
 At a special convention on 19 January 2008, the leadership of the Green Party failed to secure a two-thirds majority required to make support for the referendum official party policy.
 The result of the vote was 63% in favour.
 As a result, the Green Party itself did not participate in the referendum debate, although individual members were free to be involved in whatever side they chose; all Green Party members of the Oireachtas supported the Treaty.
 The main opposition parties of Fine Gael and the Labour Party were also in favour.
 Only one party represented in the Oireachtas, Sinn Féin, was opposed to the treaty, while minor parties opposed to it included the Socialist Party, the Workers' Party and the Socialist Workers Party.
 Independent TD's Tony Gregory and Finian McGrath, Independent MEP Kathy Sinnott, and Independent members of the Seanad from the universities David Norris, Shane Ross and Rónán Mullen advocated a No vote as well.

-The then Taoiseach Bertie Ahern warned against making Ireland a 'battlefield' for eurosceptics across Europe.
+The Taoiseach Bertie Ahern warned against making Ireland a 'battlefield' for eurosceptics across Europe.
 The invitation by UCD's Law Society to French far-right politician Jean-Marie Le Pen was seen as an example of this.
 Nigel Farage, leader of the United Kingdom Independence Party, committed his party to supporting the No campaign saying: “UKIP members will be encouraged to go to Ireland to help.”

 The Government sent bilingual booklets written in English and Irish, explaining the Treaty, to all 2.5 million Irish households.
 However compendiums of the two previous treaties, of which the Lisbon Treaty is intended to be a series of reforms and amendments, remain unavailable in Ireland.
 Some commentators have argued that the treaty remains essentially incomprehensible in the absence of such a compendium.